The plants with elegant Purple foliage and blooms can be the most refined color to harmonize with the dull green indoor plants.

 The basic requirements of Ruby Necklace are:

-- Cactus soil mix with pH level 6.0-6.5 with complete drying of soil between the watering sessions.
+- Cactus soil mix with pH level 6.0-6.5 with complete soil drying between the watering sessions.

 - Add diluted fertilizer low in nitrogen once or twice a year.